 Image credit: Rebloggy.com

 The home of the keeper of the keys and grounds at Hogwarts sits on the edge of the Forbidden Forest.
-Inside, it only has one room but is packed with everything that a half-giant could possibly need, including a patchwork quilted bed, a fireplace with copper kettle for boiling water, and a pumpkin patch outside.
+Inside, it only has one room but is packed with everything that a half-giant could possibly need, including a patchwork quilted bed, a fireplace with a copper kettle for boiling water, and a pumpkin patch outside.
 It was recently renovated after death eaters set it alight.

 4. No 4, Privet Drive